Administrator (Peace IV)

 Have the capacity to work with others as a member of a team to meet agreed objectives.

-This post is part of the Peace IV Programme, so the contract will be up to 31st December 2022.
+The contract for this post will be up to 31st December 2022.

 If you are a proactive person with the required skill set, want a job that makes a real difference to children & young people, takes pride and ownership in your contribution, have excellent attention to detail, tenacious and outgoing, we’re interested to hear from you.